MikeQMS/linkedinSavedArticleScraper/readme.md

 ### TODO:
 * testing the system with more than 4 articles saved
-* adding this application to docker container
+* adding this application to docker container -> Does not work properly in docker
-* take username and password as argument on startup
-* store username and password encrypted in database file

 Please let me know when you have further suggestions, requests or bugs.